 December 2020 and January 2021 were unseasonably warm in Nova Scotia, with very little snow compared to most years.
 Because our lawns were still bare and green early into February, we decided to do a little experiment to determine whether or not the vegetation in our front lawn was still photosynthetically active this late into the year.
-We measured soil respiration (Rs) using the eosAC-LO opaque chamber and and net ecosystem exchange (NEE) using the eosAC-LT transparent chamber and then used those fluxes to calculate the value of net primary production (NPP).
+We measured ecosystem respiration (Reco) using the eosAC-LO opaque chamber and and net ecosystem exchange (NEE) using the eosAC-LT transparent chamber and then used those fluxes to calculate the value of gross primary production (GPP).

 The front lawn of the Eosense office in Dartmouth, Nova Scotia.